Obituary of Alfred Rachels Gilbert

 His two sons and their spouses survive Alfred Gilbert: Christopher (Karen) of Alloway, NJ, and Gregory (Marta Elena) of Fort Pierce, FL, five grandchildren (Chevonne, Eliza, Rebecca, Stella, Kimberly) and four great grandchildren (Knya’, Kayden, Omari and Ayden).
 A niece Diane, a nephew Mark, and his sister-in-law Nancie Taylor Irvin also survive him.

 His wife, Jo of 67 years, his daughter Deborah Elizabeth Plater, his grandson Zachary Spencer Gilbert, brother Oscar Green Gilbert Jr., his sister-in-law Ruth Gilbert, and his brother-in-law Glenn Irvin predeceased Alfred.

 Friends are invited to attend Military Honors interment of ashes (along with his wife’s) at the Gerald B.H.
 Solomon Saratoga National Cemetery, Schuylerville, NY at 11 AM on Friday November 08, 2019.

 Memorial contributions can be made in care of:

 218 Nott Terrace

-Schenectady, NY 12309To plant a tree in memory of Alfred Gilbert, please visit Tribute Store
+Schenectady, NY 12309To plant a beautiful memorial tree in memory of Alfred Gilbert, please visit our Tree Store